Critical thinking training: from basics to reliable strategies you can use

 Human Resources Specialist

 Employees in the human resources department don’t have an easy job as relationships and interactions can be so complex.
-Situations like hiring and promoting people, analysing and resolving personnel issues require deliberate critical thinking on the part of human resources specialists and helps in taking the right decisions without being biased in any way.
+Situations like hiring and promoting people, analysing and resolving personnel issues require deliberate critical thinking.
+So, human resources specialists need to take the right decisions without being biased in any way.

 Customer Service Representative

-If a dissatisfied customer complains about a faulty product, a customer service representative that attended a good critical thinking training can easily get to the root of the problem and suggest possible solutions, satisfying the customers’ needs.
+If a dissatisfied customer complains about a faulty product, a customer service representative that attended a good critical thinking training can easily get to the root of the problem.
+Also, he can suggest possible solutions, satisfying the customers’ needs.

 2. The ideal critical thinker

-Critical thinking is self-directed, self-disciplined, self-monitored, and self-corrective thinking.
-It implies problem solving skills, effective communication abilities and a commitment to overcome our native egocentrism.
+Critical thinking is self-directed, self-monitored, and self-corrective thinking.
+It requires us having effective communication abilities and a commitment to overcome our egocentrism.

 If you are curios where you stand concerning critical thinking abilities, we found an easy sort-of-test.
 We sometimes use it in critical thinking training.
 Is based on a set of sentences that can show you if you’re strongly disposed toward critical thinking or not. (from Critical Thinking: What It Is and Why It Counts – Peter A. Facione, 2007)